 “Just a lot of attrition,” Hamlin said on NBC.
 “We just played the strategy and the numbers game to run in the back until we were locked in.
 Just things worked out.
 We finally got one back.
 This one was unexpected to say the least, but proud of this whole FedEx team, Toyota and everyone at JGR for bringing great race cars…Really excited about this win.
 This was unexpected for sure.
 They were crashing in front of us.
 Obviously, I got forced down there just like [DiBenedetto] and others did.
 There were a bunch of us that all crashed down there…Just an amazing day.”

-DiBenedetto, who initially settled in second place for the third time this season, was left with disappointment and with tears of disappointment in coming up short in delivering the historic 100th win for the Wood Brothers Racing team and as he is also left with uncertainty for next season.
+DiBenedetto, who initially settled in second place for the third time this season, was left with tears of disappointment in coming up short in delivering his first victory and the historic 100th win for the Wood Brothers Racing team as he has yet to announce his racing plans for next season.

 “It’s just a crazy finish,” DiBenedetto said on NBC.
 “I haven’t been able to really process it.
 I just really want to get this thing in Victory Lane.
 This Tuscany Faucets team.
 I feel like this is the same story a lot of times, just heartbreak.
 My wife and I have had a stressful week again just with the uncertainty — always fighting for my life — but I’m so appreciative of this team.
 The Wood Brothers, I want this 100th win for the Woods so bad.
 Our alliance with Team Penske, Ford — I appreciate them putting me in this car.
 It’s so much fun to drive and have a shot to win.
 Denny did a great job.
 Deja vu.
 Holy cow.
 Denny deserves all the support in the world.
 He’s an incredible racer.
 He was my biggest threat.
 I tried to block all I could.
 My spotter, Doug, did a great job.
 This is tough…My windshield was filthy from all the speedy dry.
 I was having trouble seeing to block.
 I was blocking everyone’s lane.
 I mean, that was pure desperation, but that’s how I drive every race.
 Every time I step foot in a race car.
 I’m appreciative for the challenges I’ve faced.
 That’s what it teaches you when you have those shots…Wild finish.
 That’s Talladega.
 I’m glad the fans got a great show.
 I just hope to win races.
 I know we can do it.”